-\section{Proof of Proposition \ref{M:prop:MT}}
+\section{Proof of Proposition \ref{M_prop_MT}}

-The proof of Proposition \ref{M:prop:MT} relies on uniform estimates that descent from large values of the moment happen quickly while a sudden and too large increase of the moment is unlikely even for large $d$.
-It is proved in Section \ref{M:sec:pMT} thanks to the two following propositions.
+The proof of Proposition \ref{M_prop_MT}, concluded in Subsection~\ref{M_sec_pMT}, relies on two main steps, handled uniformly over $d$.
+The first step in Subsection~\ref{sec_augm} is to ensure that descent from large values of the moment quickly occurs with probability close to one; the second step in Subsection~\ref{sec_Pm4} prove that a too large increase of the moment is unlikely to occur.